mitoNGS/MToolBox_snakemake/README.md

 |    87075_2    |   pb_121-1   | 87075_2-mtgenome-v270.fasta | pb_121-1_polished_assembly.fasta |
 |      mt1      |      n1      |          mt1.fasta          |             n1.fasta             |

 This table contains explicit names for reference genome files used in the workflow.
-They must be located in the `data/genomes` folder.
+Names in the columns `ref_genome_mt` and `ref_genome_n` should be consistent with the ones in the same columns in the `data/analysis.tab` table.
+Genome files must be located in the `data/genomes` folder.

 ### Run the whole workflow